Total TimePrep: 10 min. Cook: 10 min. + standing

 - Grease the bottom and sides of a large heavy saucepan with the remaining butter; add sugar and corn syrup.
 Cook and stir over medium heat until mixture comes to a boil, about 9 minutes.
 Cook over medium-high heat until a candy thermometer reads 280° (soft-crack stage), stirring occasionally.

 - Meanwhile, in another large saucepan, combine the water, pectin and baking soda (mixture will foam slightly).
 Cook and stir over high heat until mixture boils, about 2 minutes.
 Remove from the heat; set aside.

 - When corn syrup mixture reaches 280° (soft-crack stage), remove from the heat.
 Return pectin mixture to medium-high heat; cook until mixture begins to simmer.
 Carefully and slowly ladle corn syrup mixture in a very thin stream into pectin mixture, stirring constantly.
 Cook and stir 1 minute longer.

-- Remove from the heat; stir in the extract, peel and food coloring.
+- Remove from the heat; stir in the extract, zest and food coloring.
 Transfer to prepared pan.
 Let stand until firm, about 2 hours.
 Cut into squares.
 Roll in additional sugar if desired.
-Yield: about 6 dozen.

 Editor's NoteWe recommend that you test your candy thermometer before each use by bringing water to a boil; the thermometer should read 212°.
 Adjust your recipe temperature up or down based on your test.